Meeting-BaaS/mcp-on-vercel/README.md

 - `NODE_ENV`: Set to "development" for development mode
 - `PORT`: Defaults to 3000
-- `BAAS_API_KEY`: Your Meeting Baas API key (only used in development mode)
+- `BAAS_API_KEY`: Your Meeting BaaS API key (only used in development mode)

 ## Authentication

-The server supports multiple ways to provide the Meeting Baas API key:
+The server supports multiple ways to provide the Meeting BaaS API key:

 1. Request headers (in order of precedence):
    - `x-meeting-baas-api-key`